 This machine can be seen as the evolved version of PR1000.
-It comprises of horizontal bench alike PR1000, but other features are much more advanced.
+It comprises a horizontal bench like PR1000, but other features are much more advanced.

-You can easily perform leg press with this as there is a lat bar and squat bar as well.
+You can easily perform leg press with this as there is a lat bar and squat bar.
 Aerobic rowing is also spontaneous with this.

 It lacks a quick-change system.
 You need to be agile enough to switch between the exercises manually.